Are you licensed?

 A tip will be accepted with gratitude, if you wish to offer one…however, the support of your repeat business and your referrals to your friends is the greatest tip of all.

 Absolutely.
 Confidentiality of your private information and our discussions is guaranteed.
 If consultation with your doctor or other health professional is needed to best serve you, you will be asked to sign a release before we can contact someone.

 Where will my massage take place?

-Your massage will take place in a space that is designed for your comfort and privacy in your home, that you have picked that is free from obstacles and at least 9×10 area, or one of the massage rooms at the studio.
+Your massage will take place in a space that is designed for your comfort and privacy in one of the massage rooms at the studio.

 Must I be completely undressed?

 Most massage techniques are traditionally performed with the client unclothed, however you will be properly draped at all times during the session.
 After our initial pre-massage discussion, you will be asked to undress to your own comfort level, get onto the massage table and cover yourself with the clean and comfortable sheet and blanket.

 Will the massage therapist be present when I undress?